Know the Facts: PIPP Plus

 Reverifying PIPP Plus

 To remain on PIPP Plus, customers are required to reverify their income every 12 months from their previous Reverification Date.
 Customers must also reverify within 30 days of any change in household size and income.
-Reverification can be completed online at www.energyhelp.ohio.gov, in-person at the local Community Action Agency (CAA), or by completing an Energy Assistance application and mailing it to: Ohio Development Services Agency, P.O.
+Reverification can be completed online at www.energyhelp.ohio.gov, in-person at the local Community Action Agency (CAA), or by completing an Energy Assistance Application and mailing it to: Energy Assistance Programs, P.O.
 Box 1240, Columbus, OH 43216.
 Mailed applications must include proof of income and can take up to 12 weeks to process.
 Households claiming zero income must reverify with the local CAA.

 Re-enrolling in PIPP Plus